wigging/genja/docs/examples.rst

    ├── mysite/
    │   ├── img/
    │   └── styles.css
-   ├── pages/
+   ├── _pages/
    │   ├── about.md
    │   └── contact.md
-   ├── posts/
+   ├── _posts/
    │   ├── fruits/
    │   └── veggies/
-   ├── templates/
+   ├── _templates/
    │   ├── index.html
    │   ├── page.html
    │   └── post.html
-   └── config.toml
+   └── genja.toml

 Top-level output with no categories
 -----------------------------------

 The **toplevel-nocat** example uses the root directory for the generated HTML output.
-The Markdown files are located in the **pages** and **posts** directories.
+The Markdown files are located in the **_pages** and **_posts** directories.
 The Markdown files are not organized into categories using sub-directories.
-The **templates** directory contains the Jinja templates.
+The **_templates** directory contains the Jinja templates.

 .. code:: text

    toplevel-nocat/
    ├── img/
    │   └── apple.jpg
-   ├── pages/
+   ├── _pages/
    │   ├── about.md
    │   └── contact.md
-   ├── posts/
+   ├── _posts/
    │   ├── apple.md
    │   └── orange.md
-   ├── templates/
+   ├── _templates/
    │   ├── index.html
    │   ├── page.html
    │   └── post.html
-   ├── config.toml
+   ├── genja.toml
    └── styles.css

 Top-level output with no pages
 ------------------------------

 The **toplevel-nopages** example uses the root directory for the generated HTML output.
-The Markdown files are located in the **posts** directory, there is no **pages** directory for this example.
+The Markdown files are located in the **_posts** directory, there is no **_pages** directory for this example.
 The Markdown files are not organized into categories using sub-directories.
-The **templates** directory contains the Jinja templates.
+The **_templates** directory contains the Jinja templates.

 .. code:: text

    toplevel-nopages/
    ├── img/
    │   └── apple.jpg
-   ├── posts/
+   ├── _posts/
    │   ├── apple.md
    │   └── orange.md
-   ├── templates/
+   ├── _templates/
    │   ├── index.html
    │   └── post.html
-   ├── config.toml
+   ├── genja.toml
    └── styles.css

 Top-level output with categories
 --------------------------------

 The **toplevel-withcat** example uses the root directory for the generated HTML output.
-The Markdown files are located in the **pages** and **posts** directories.
+The Markdown files are located in the **_pages** and **_posts** directories.
 The Markdown files are organized into categories using sub-directories.
-The **templates** directory contains the Jinja templates.
+The **_templates** directory contains the Jinja templates.

 .. code:: text

    toplevel-withcat/
    ├── img/
    │   └── apple.jpg
-   ├── pages/
+   ├── _pages/
    │   ├── about.md
    │   └── contact.md
-   ├── posts/
+   ├── _posts/
    │   ├── fruits/
    │   └── veggies/
-   ├── templates/
+   ├── _templates/
    │   ├── index.html
    │   ├── page.html
    │   └── post.html
-   ├── config.toml
+   ├── genja.toml
    └── styles.css